Z4nR/Z4nR/README.md

 - 🌱 I’m currently learning **NestJS, TypeScript, Postgresql, MySQL**

-- 👯 I’m looking for learning Elixir partner
+- 👯 I’m looking for partner to learning Elixir

 - 👨‍💻 All of my projects are available at *Coming Soon